sensu/sensu-docs/content/sensu-go/5.15/reference/backend.md

 | etcd-initial-advertise-peer-urls |      |
 -----------------------------------|------
-description                        | List of this member's peer URLs to advertise to the rest of the cluster type                               | List default                            | `http://127.0.0.1:2380` example                            | {{< highlight shell >}}# Command line examples
+description                        | List of this member's peer URLs to advertise to the rest of the cluster. type                               | List default                            | `http://127.0.0.1:2380` example                            | {{< highlight shell >}}# Command line examples